- PhD in Genetics and Genomics

 I received my PhD in Genetics and Genomics from Harvard University in 2016, where I directed independent and collaborative research in limb development and vertebral patterning.
 I received my bachelor’s degree in biological sciences from Northwestern University in 2009.
 After a brief postdoc, I have been pursuing a career in undergraduate education and I am passionate about science education and science communication.

 I decided to pursue a career in undergraduate education because I love inspiring others to be passionate about science.
 I love to see the spark of inspiration in students when they understand a scientific concept and see the relevance to their own lives.
 While teaching, I emphasize critical thinking, problem-solving skills, and communication over memorization to facilitate a deeper understanding of the material and to instill students with the essential capacities they need to be lifelong learners.

 In addition to teaching at Simmons, I am excited to be serving on two university-wide committees.
-I am serving as a member of the faculty advisory committee for the Center for Excellence in Teaching, providing advice, guidance, and support for the CET’s mission to promote excellence in teaching.
+I am serving as a member of the faculty advisory committee for the Center for Faculty Excellence, providing advice, guidance, and support for the CFE’s mission to promote excellence in teaching.
 I also help to facilitate and monitor the use of animals in research and teaching as a member of the Institutional Animal Care and Use Committee.

 Outside of Simmons, I like to engage in scientific outreach in many forms and last summer I taught two high school Neuroanatomy academic camp courses with an education nonprofit, Education Unlimited.

 Outside of teaching, I love to spend my time exploring the world and I especially enjoy hiking, biking, traveling, and nature photography.
 When I'm not experimenting in the lab, I also love experimenting with new spicy vegetarian recipes in the kitchen.